What are the current US travel restrictions?

-The ban applies to non-US nationals who have been in one of the following countries within 14 days of travel to the US: European Schengen countries, the UK, Ireland, South, Brazil, China and Iran.
+The ban applies to non-US nationals who have been in one of the following countries within 14 days of travel to the US: European Schengen countries, the UK, Ireland, South Africa, India, Brazil, China and Iran.

-The Schengen zone countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+The Schengen zone countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Monaco, San Marino, Vatican City.

 There is no date for the ban to expire, and it will remain in place until withdrawn by President Biden.

 Who is exempt from the US travel ban?

 - Foreign nationals who are the spouse or children of US citizens or lawful residents

 - Foreign nationals entering on an immigrant or fiancé(e) visa from Brazil, China, Iran, Ireland, the Schengen Area, South Africa, and the United Kingdom